fasiha/ebisu/README.md

 - `predictRecall` gives the current recall probability for a given fact.
 - `updateRecall` adjusts the belief about future recall probability given a quiz result.

-Behind these two simple functions, Ebisu is using a simple yet powerful model of forgetting, a model that is founded on Bayesian statistics.
+Behind these two simple functions, Ebisu is using a simple yet powerful model of forgetting, a model that is founded on Bayesian statistics and exponential forgetting.

-With this system, quiz applications can hopefully move away from “daily review piles” caused by less flexible scheduling algorithms.
-For instance, a student might have only five minutes to study today—an app using Ebisu can ensure that only the facts most in danger of being forgotten are reviewed.
+With this system, quiz applications can move away from “daily review piles” caused by less flexible scheduling algorithms.
+For instance, a student might have only five minutes to study today; an app using Ebisu can ensure that only the facts most in danger of being forgotten are reviewed.

-Furthermore, Ebisu enables apps to provide an infinite stream of quizzes (nightmare!) for students that are cramming.
-That is, Ebisu intelligently handles over-reviewing as well as under-reviewing.
+Ebisu also enables apps to provide an infinite stream of quizzes for students who are cramming.
+Thus, Ebisu intelligently handles over-reviewing as well as under-reviewing.

 This document is a literate source: it contains a detailed mathematical description of the underlying algorithm as well as source code for a Python implementation (requires Scipy and Numpy).
-Separat implementations in [JavaScript, Ebisu.js,](https://fasiha.github.io/ebisu.js/) and [Java, ebisu-java,](https://github.com/fasiha/ebisu-java) exist.
+Separate implementations in [JavaScript (Ebisu.js)](https://fasiha.github.io/ebisu.js/) and [Java (ebisu-java)](https://github.com/fasiha/ebisu-java) exist.

 The next section is a [Quickstart](#quickstart) guide to setup and usage.
 See this if you know you want to use Ebisu in your app.